kriszyp/alkali/README.md

 ## Installation

-Alkali can be installed with standard package managers, `npm install alkali` or `bower install alkali`, or cloned from the github.
+Alkali can be installed with `npm install alkali` or cloned from the github.
 Alkali works with ES6, CommonJS, or AMD modules bundlers/loaders.
 Or, you can load `dist/index.js` (from the package or from [github CDN](http://rawgit.com/kriszyp/alkali/master/dist/index.js)) as a script and use the `alkali` global.
 Also, here is a [codepen with a basic example to start trying out Alkali](http://codepen.io/kriszyp/pen/xEEBKY?editors=1111).

 # Compatibility

 Alkali is tested and runs on IE11+ or any other modern browser, and can also on NodeJS (without DOM generation).
+There is some very limited support for IE9-10.

 # Variables